dearestalexander/alexroan/src/projects/dataexpert-bootcamp.md

 [Average Number of Births by Day of the Week](https://learn.dataexpert.io/question/average-births-per-day-of-week)

 Create a SQL query that finds the average number of births for each day of the week across all years in the playground.us_birth_stats table.
 Cast the average as an integer.
 Order the results by the day of the week.
-These are the tables to query for this question: playground.us_birth_stats

-- year int
-- month int
-- date_of_month int
-- day_of_week int
-- births int

-Your answer should include these columns:

-- day_of_week integer
-- average_births integer

 **My solution**